vincentvanduong/experimental-methods/README.md

 # modernphys
-Repository of data analysis for modern physics labs.
+Repository of data analysis for Experimental Methods laboratory experiments.